hydronalix/qgroundcontrol-hydronalix/notes.md

 * resources (svg files, for example) that are placed in resources or whever need to be defined in the qgcresources.qrc file.
 * forums suggest that learing about the UI starts from "MainWindowInner.qml", which I suspect is now "MainRootWindow.qml"

+OMG: add new modules to the global `QGroundControl` object in `QGroundControlQmlGlobal.h` ?!?!?!
 ## errors and resolutions

 hopefully this will be a good tracker of errors and crap with resolutions. starting this because I couldn't get onto SO on a plane and i'm TWEAKING up here!!